33 Things To Do with Los Angeles Babies Before They Turn 1

 9. Take a hike

-If you’re feeling a bit more adventurous, strap baby on and go for one of LA’s many wonderful hikes.
-I particularly recommend Eaton Canyon Nature Center, which has a couple of shallow waterfall/ small pool areas for babies to dip their piggies in too, or drive up the Angeles Crest Highway and check out Switzer Falls.
-(Just make sure to bring plenty of water for both of you, of course.)
+If you’re feeling adventurous, strap your baby on and go for one of LA’s many wonderful hikes.
+I particularly recommend Eaton Canyon Nature Center, which has a couple of shallow waterfall/small pool areas for babies to dip their piggies in.
+Lake Hollywood Reservoir, and Fern Dell in Griffith Park, are excellent stroller-friendly options in iconic Los Angeles spots.

 Reason #12,495 to love LA: you can go to a playground every day.
 Photo by Alexander Balandin, Pexels

-When the weather is nice, it’s great to be outside and playing, climbing, and exploring.
-These favorite playgrounds all cater to the smaller set, and you’ll feel safe knowing your tiny teetering one won’t get knocked over by big kids.
+When the weather is nice (which is almost always in Los Angeles), it’s great to be outside and playing, climbing, and exploring.
+Baby swings are a must for the little one's first year.
+These favorite playgrounds cater to the smaller set, and you’ll feel safe knowing your tiny teetering one won’t get knocked over by big kids.
+While baby is not yet mobile, pack a picnic, and take it to a park for some fresh air for the whole family.

-You can probably save visiting the inside of the Natural History Museum until your child is over 1, but kids of all ages are entranced by the butterflies flying about the Butterfly Pavilion in the summer, and by the spiders and their webs at the Spider Pavilion in the fall.
-Because this is a no-touching space, it’s best to bring babies in their carriers, or just hold your little wiggle worm in your arms.
+You can probably save visiting the inside of the Natural History Museum until your child is over the age 1.
+However, kids of all ages will be entranced by the butterflies flying about the Butterfly Pavilion in the summer and by the spiders and their webs at the Spider Pavilion in the fall.
+Because this is a no-touching space, it’s best to bring babies in their carriers or just hold your little wiggle worm in your arms.

 Whether you want to show your allegiance to the Trojans or the Bruins, the Dodgers or the Angels, the Rams or the Chargers—or any other local sports team—it’s good to start them rooting for the right home team at a young age.